7 Signs Your Friend Is Using You as a Therapist and What to Do About It

 If a friend only contacts when they’re dealing with personal problems, it may indicate they’re using you as a therapist.
 This one-sided dynamic can become draining and may make you feel unappreciated.

 It might be worth addressing this pattern with your friend.
 Open discussions can sometimes resolve these issues, but persistent behavior might require reconsidering the friendship.
+Recognizing when a friendship has crossed into unhealthy territory is crucial to prevent emotional depletion.
 A healthy friendship involves mutual support and shared positive experiences.

 In some cases, friends might be unaware of how their actions affect you.
-Expressing your feelings clearly can sometimes help them understand the need for balanced interactions.
-It's important to set boundaries if this pattern continues despite discussions.
+Expressing how you felt clearly can sometimes help them understand the need for balanced interactions.
+It’s important to set boundaries if this pattern continues despite discussions.

 For further reading, check out these signs your friend is using you.
 Understanding the signs can help you identify and address issues in your friendships.